elaineJJY/HectorVR-Unity-v2.0/Thesis.md

 > - functions: how to move robot, button, speed editor, auto drive 3 monitor....
 > - photo

+The original intention of designing this mode is that there is a part of the literature where the immersive human-robot collaborative framework are used to train operators how to operate the robot, avoiding risks and saving learning costs or directly as a platform for operating the robot \cite{Perez:2019ub}\cite{Matsas:2017vz}.
+Therefore, in this mode, a virtual laboratory environment is constructed, in which simulated buttons, controllers, and monitoring equipment are placed.
+The laboratory consists of two parts.
+The first part is the monitoring equipment: the monitoring screen is enlarged and placed at the front of the lab as a huge display.
+The second part is the operating console in the center of the laboratory, which can be moved by the user as desired.
+The user can use the buttons on the right side to lock the robot or let it walk forward automatically.
+In the middle of the console are two operating joysticks that determine the robot's forward motion and rotation respectively.
+The part that involves virtual joystick movement and button effects uses an open source github project VRtwix\footnote{https://github.com/rav3dev/vrtwix}.
+With the sliding stick on the left, the user can edit the speed of the robot's forward movement and rotation.

 ##### 3. Remote Mode